danfuzz/lactoserv/doc/configuration.md

 * `body` &mdash; Optional body contents to respond with.
 If specified, this must be either a string or a Node `Buffer` object.
 * `contentType` &mdash; Content type to report.
-This can be either a MIME type or a commonly-understood extension (e.g., `txt` or `html`).
+This can be either a MIME type per se (e.g. `text/plain`) or a commonly-understood extension (with leading dot, e.g., `.txt` or `.html`).
 This must be specified if `body` is.
 If this is not specified but `filePath` is, then the type is inferred from the extension on the path.
 If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
 * `etag` &mdash; ETag-generating options.
 If present and not `false`, the response comes with an `ETag` header.
 See "ETag Configuration" below for details.